marcin-chwedczuk/_blog/_posts/2016-07-16-how-to-fix-vim-freezes.md

 for i in {1..100}; do echo "$i"; sleep 0.3; done
 {% endhighlight %}

-It still happened from time to time that I press `Ctrl+S` while using Vim (old habits die hard), but now I just press `Ctrl+Q` and continue my work.
-So far I have never experienced real Vim freeze again.
+It still happens from time to time that I press `Ctrl+S` while using Vim (old habits die hard), but now I just press `Ctrl+Q` and continue my work.
+So far I have never experienced a real Vim freeze again.

 ##### Note for Windows users
 Terminal scroll lock also works in Windows but there you use